TBarnhart2/DnD/content/DM Notes/Aether Hidden Information.md

 - **Enhance their own abilities:** To unlock hidden potential, increase their understanding of the universe, and even achieve a higher state of consciousness.

 When attuned to the Soulstone, the party gains the ability to cast the _Speak with Dead_ spell once per long rest.
 Additionally, while attuned, the party gains advantage on Charisma (Intimidation) and Charisma (Persuasion) checks.

+###### Pieces
+- Top Half
+- Bottom Half
+- "Glue" - This needs to be something extremely hard to get - blood?
+Tears of a dragon?

 ## Hidden Info